BinarCode/tse/README.md

 The issue list of this repo is **exclusively** for bug reports and feature requests.
 Feel free to open a PR of issue.

+##Colaborators
+- Props to [Dale Guyen](http://dalenguyen.me/) for [this](https://itnext.io/building-restful-web-apis-with-node-js-express-mongodb-and-typescript-part-1-2-195bdaf129cf) article, this project was started based on it arhitecture

 ## Stay In Touch